-A/Prof Grayden is part of the Neuroengineering Research Laboratory and the Centre for Neural Engineering.
-His main research interests are in understanding how the brain processes information and how best to present information to the brain using medical bionics, such as the bionic ear and bionic eye.
-He is also conducting research in epileptic seizure prediction and electrical stimulation to prevent or stop epileptic seizures.
-He has research linkages in Australia with Cochlear Limited, The Bionic Ear Institute, St Vincent's Hospital Melbourne and NICTA.
-He also has international research linkages with Medizinischen Hochschule Hannover (Hannover Medical School), TU Illmenau (Illmenau University of Technology) and McMaster University.
-He supervises a number of postdoctoral researchers and PhD and Research Masters students.
+Prof Grayden's main research interests are in understanding how the brain processes information, how best to present information to the brain using medical bionics, such as the bionic ear and bionic eye, and how to record information from the brain, such as for brain-machine interfaces.
+He is also conducting research in epileptic seizure prediction and electrical stimulation to prevent or stop epileptic seizures, and in electrical stimulation of the vagus nerve to control inflammatory bowel disease.
+He has research linkages with the Bionics Institute, St Vincent's Hospital Melbourne, Royal Melbourne Hospital, University of South Australia, Florey Institute for Neuroscience and Mental Health, and University of Maryland, USA.

-A/Prof Grayden teaches in the Bioengineering and Biomedical Engineering programs.
-He teaches in the subjects: Fundamentals of Biosignals, Neural Information Processing, and Biomedical Engineering.
-He also contributes to the Neuroscience Research Training course modules and the breadth subject, Seeing: The Whole Picture.
+Prof Grayden teaches in the Bioengineering and Biomedical Engineering programs.
+He teaches in the subjects: BioDesign Innovation, Biosystems Design, and Biomedical Engineering Design Project.
+He also contributes to the Neuroscience Research Training course modules.

 Audition, Speech and Bionic Ear Design